Borrowing was £17.4bn last month, the second highest October figure since monthly records began in 1993.

 Finito World

 ‘Laugh about it/shout about it/when you’ve got to choose/anyway you look at this you lose.’
-So sang Simon and Garfunkel in their song ‘Mrs Robinson’, and judging by the sheer number of people who voted for smaller parties and independents in the July 2024 election, it would seem many feel the same.
+So sang Simon and Garfunkel in their song ‘Mrs Robinson’, and judging by the sheer number of people who voted for smaller parties and independents in the July 2024 general election, it would seem many feel the same.

-This isn’t about the result of the election, which was the largest display of collective schadenfreude ever aimed at a UK government, but about process.
+This isn’t about the result of the general election, which was the largest display of collective schadenfreude ever aimed at a UK government, but about process.
 When Sir Keir Starmer arrived on the steps of 10 Downing Street to announce that the country had voted for change, most people in the country inwardly assented.
 Indeed many Conservatives had been privately wanting their leadership to change tack for years.

 But then the question followed: what kind of change?
 Even when Starmer announced at the end of that first address to the nation as Prime Minister that he was heading indoors to get to work there was still a good deal of doubt as to what precise work he might be referring to.